 How Often Is Scaling and Root Planing Needed?

 When you have bleeding, red, or tender gums, it is most often caused by plaque accumulation at the gumline.
 Plaque contains harmful bacteria that attack healthy tissue around the teeth and gums.
 When this builds up, the gums become irritated and inflamed.
 This can cause them to bleed during the first stage of periodontal disease, gingivitis.
 When you have gingivitis in Bellevue, WA, it is reversible with treatment from our periodontal specialists at one of our seven locations throughout Washington at Premier Periodontics.
-Our team can examine your gums and offer a deep cleaning with plaque removal to restore your oral health in Bellevue, Everett, Kent, Mercer Island, Olympia, and Redmond, WA.
+Our team can examine your gums and offer a deep cleaning with plaque removal to restore your oral health in Bellevue, Everett, Mercer Island, Olympia, and Redmond, WA.

 Common causes of bleeding gums